grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ### Disable cloud logs

 When running cloud tests from the CLI, you will get cloud log output printed to the terminal.
 You can disable this either by passing `--show-logs=false` as an option to `k6` or by setting an environment variable `K6_SHOW_CLOUD_LOGS=false`.

+### System environment variables

+Environment variables set in the local terminal before executing k6 won't be forwarded to the k6 cloud service, and thus won't be available to your script when executing in the cloud.
+With cloud execution, you must use the CLI flags (`-e`/`--env`) to set environment variables like `-e KEY=VALUE` or `--env KEY=VALUE`.
+Read more about this on [environment variables](/using-k6/environment-variables).